PranavAga/C_shell/README.md

     Displays only year for the files last modified before almost an year(365 days - 1min) ago.

     Specific color coding to differentiate between file names, directories and executables in the output [green for executables, white for files and blue for directories].
+- ### pastevents
+    Similar to the actual history command in bash.
+Stores the 15 most recent command statements given as input.
+    -   #### pastevents purge
+        Clears all the pastevents currently stored.
+    -   #### pastevents execute <index>

+        Execute the command at position in pastevents (ordered from most recent to oldest).

 ## Errors
 -   Whenever an error occurs, 'ERROR' is displayed in red, while the description is displayed in pruple.
 # Assumptions